nvroot/Zero-Health/README.md

-# Zero Health - Deliberately Vulnerable Healthcare Portal
+# Zero Health - Deliberately Vulnerable Healthcare Portal with AI Assistant

 ⚠️ **WARNING: This is a deliberately vulnerable application for educational purposes only.
 Do not use in production or with real data.**

 ## Purpose

-Zero Health is a deliberately vulnerable healthcare portal designed to demonstrate common security vulnerabilities in web applications.
+Zero Health is a deliberately vulnerable healthcare portal designed to demonstrate common security vulnerabilities in web applications, now enhanced with an AI-powered chatbot system.
 It serves as an educational tool to help developers understand:

 - Common web security vulnerabilities
 - How these vulnerabilities can be exploited
+- AI/LLM integration security risks and prompt injection vulnerabilities
 - Best practices for preventing such vulnerabilities
 - The importance of secure coding practices

 ## Application Features

+### 🤖 AI-Powered Chatbot (NEW)
+- **LLM Integration**: Powered by OpenAI GPT-4o-mini for intelligent responses
+- **Two-Step Architecture**: Intent classification → Action execution
+- **Database Operations**: Real-time SQL query generation and execution by AI
+- **Conversation Memory**: Persistent chat history across sessions
+- **Knowledge Base**: Comprehensive medical information and Zero Health services
+- **Deliberate Vulnerabilities**: SQL injection, prompt injection, and information disclosure

 ### Patient Portal
-- 📅 **Appointment Booking**: Patients can book appointments with doctors
+- 📅 **Appointment Booking**: Patients can book appointments with doctors (AI-assisted)
 - 🧪 **Lab Results**: View test results and medical reports (with XSS vulnerabilities)
-- 💊 **Prescriptions**: View prescribed medications and instructions
+- 💊 **Prescriptions**: View prescribed medications and instructions (AI-retrievable)
 - 💬 **Messaging**: Send messages to healthcare providers (vulnerable to XSS)
+- 🤖 **AI Assistant**: Chat with AI for health questions and portal assistance

 ### Staff Dashboard
 - 👨‍⚕️ **Doctor Features**:
   - View patient list and information
-  - Manage appointments
+  - Manage appointments (AI-accessible)
   - Create and view lab results
   - Write prescriptions
   - Respond to patient messages
+  - AI-powered patient data retrieval

 - 💊 **Pharmacist Features**:
   - View all prescriptions